aaronjensen/software-development/README.md

 My name is Aaron Jensen.
 I've been professionally developing software and leading software teams since 1998.
-I work at [Substantial](https://substantial.com/), a design and development product originally based in Seattle, WA.
+I work at [Substantial](https://substantial.com/), a design and development product studio originally based in Seattle, WA.

 - [LinkedIn](https://www.linkedin.com/in/aaronjensen/)